Cameron Holenstein

 Cameron Holenstein (born 11 March 1995) is a South African rugby union player, currently playing for Hartpury University in the RFU Championship.
-His favoured position is loosehead prop.
+His favoured position is loosehead prop.Cameron is an international Swiss Mens XV rugby player.

 Growing up in South Africa, Holenstein began his sporting career as a javelin thrower, owing to his powerful build.
 Holenstein’s javelin career was cut short at the age of 16 due to a career-ending shoulder injury.
 Being a physical and athletic young man, he turned his attention to rugby after his shoulder had recovered.
 His rugby career began at Pretoria Harlequins.